bit101/truchet/README.md

 Examples:
 ![patterns](github.com/bit101/truchet/demo/patterns.png)

-Idea from the book ["Opt Art" by Robert Bosch.](https://amzn.to/2w9CVVD)
+Idea from the book [Opt Art](https://amzn.to/2w9CVVD) by Robert Bosch.

+Tile patterns from [The Tiling Patterns of Sebastien Truchet and the Topology of Structural Hierarchy ](https://www.jstor.org/stable/1578535) by Cyril Stanley Smith and Pauline Boucher.